peteroupc/peteroupc.github.io/randomfunc.md

     - [**finding the quantile for (2\*_n_+1)/(2<sup>_k_+1</sup>)**](#Inverse_Transform_Sampling) \(which comes from dividing the interval [0, 1] into 2<sup>_k_</sup> equal pieces and sampling the middle of one of the pieces), or
     - using _n_ to help initialize a local PRNG and using the PRNG to generate a sample from that distribution.

     An application should use this suggestion only if it wants to ensure a fixed amount of "randomness" per sampled outcome is ultimately drawn, because the sampling method can return one of only 2<sup>_k_</sup> different outcomes or less this way.
 (In general, _n_ can't be chosen uniformly at random with a _fixed_ number of randomly chosen bits, unless the number of different outcomes for _n_ is a power of 2.)
-It would be too complex to discuss here how well the value generated this way approximates the distribution.
+In general, neither approach given above allows for controlling the approximation error in generating a value this way.

 <a id=Security_Considerations></a>
 ### Security Considerations